dionno/apidocs/source/includes/_countries.md

 Get information about countries.

-Using the API you can do the following with a country data.
+Using the API allows you to do the following with a country data.

 | Attribute   | Type      | Description                                                                                                                                                                                                                                                                                                        |
 |-------------|-----------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|